Dibyajyoti-08/Python_Patterns/README.md

 ## How to Contribute

 Contributions are welcome!
-If you have new patterns to add or improvements to make, feel free to fork the repository and submit a pull request.
-Please make sure your code follows the repository's coding standards and includes comments explaining the logic.
+If you happen to have new patterns or improvements to add, feel free to fork the repository and submit a pull request.
+Please ensure your code follows the repository's coding standards and includes comments explaining the logic.

 ## License

 This repository is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the terms of the license.

----

-This README file provides a structured overview of your repository, helping others understand its purpose and how to use it.